2015 in Malaysia

-The Boeing 777-2H6ER of the Malaysia Airlines Flight MH370 which was reported missing on March 8 last year and found crashed somewhere in Indian Ocean on March 24 last year.
-On 29 July, the debris of the MH370 has been found at Reunion Island, France.
+The Boeing 777-2H6ER of the Malaysia Airlines Flight MH370 which was reported missing on 8 March 2014.
+On 24 March 2014, the Malaysian government noted that the final location, determined by satellite communication, was far from any possible landing sites, and concluded, "Flight MH370 ended in the southern Indian Ocean".
+On 29 July, some of the debris of the MH370 were found at Réunion Island, France.

-The Airbus A-400M Atlas was delivered to the Royal Malaysian Air Force (RMAF) on 10 March.
+The Airbus A400M Atlas was delivered to the Royal Malaysian Air Force (RMAF) on 10 March.

 The BRT Sunway Line, the first bus rapid transit in Malaysia.

-ShakeMap of the 5 June earthquake from the United States Geological Survey.